-In my experience in working as an architect in construction projects for over a decade, (2002-2012), I spend numerous hours producing construction documents in 2D, preparing manual cost estimations, quantity take-offs, delivering the client requirements, participated in coordination meetings, and on-site coordination.
-My construction experience is based on various projects, such as residential projects, office buildings, almost 50 industrial buildings (as a head of design), and participation in design teams with public sector projects, after graduation.
+In my experience working as an architect in construction projects for over a decade, (2002-2012), I spend numerous hours producing construction documents in 2D, preparing manual cost estimations, quantity take-offs, delivering the client requirements, participating in coordination meetings, and on-site coordination.
+My construction experience is based on various projects, such as residential projects, office buildings, and almost 50 industrial buildings (as a head of design), and participation in design teams with public sector projects, after graduation.
 Overall, the experience was overwhelming, and I was often in a fight or flight mode, constantly dealing with miscommunication, errors, uncoordinated drawings, and express visits to the construction site.

 The value of BIM if you are in your 40s

 All professionals who graduated around 2000 (like I did) had the advantage to experience both the CAD-based construction projects and the digital evolution of BIM that we experience today.
 This fact translates first to an understanding of how complex a construction project can be and what are the common challenges in the sector.
-Secondly, our generation is still professionally active and "young" enough to understand and embrace the digital transformation.
+Secondly, our generation is still professionally active and "young" enough to understand and embrace digital transformation.
 I would say that the timing is great; we can compare old ways with the new ones, evaluate the changes both in our daily professional routine and the sector, and lead the way to digital transformation based on our understanding of the construction process.
 Training and skills development are indeed necessary no matter your age or your experience in the field, and the personal study of the BIM industry standards is highly recommended.

 In contrast, the younger professionals in their 30s, and especially those in their 20s, have some or little experience in construction projects; therefore, they can not exactly understand the granularity and the significance of the digital transformation that occurs with BIM.
 Younger architects and engineers follow the current trends to acquire the skills and knowledge to find a job and make a career in BIM, in line with the latest industry demand.
 And the timing is good for them, too; they are not obliged to offset, trim and extend lines to manually draw a section of a building.
 They do not necessarily need to print drawings and 2D layouts.
-They do not necessarily need to work in an office (BIM supports remote working with the cloud solutions).
-They do not necessarily need to communicate with emails and pdfs, as long as the company they work for has a Common data environment, a BIM authoring, and a BIM coordination software.
+They do not need to work in an office (BIM supports remote working with cloud solutions).
+They do not need to communicate with emails and pdfs, as long as the company they work for has a Common data environment, BIM authoring, and BIM coordination software.

 My personal BIM journey

-What I soon realized was that the UK government dedicated more than a decade to test, review and get feedback from the industry to achieve the BIM UK Level 2 goals and lead the way to digitalization.
+What I soon realized was that the UK government dedicated more than a decade to testing, reviewing and getting feedback from the industry to achieve the BIM UK Level 2 goals and lead the way to digitalization.
 The BIM UK standards are a valuable asset for the construction industry; however, they are not easy to read and understand, especially if you don't work in the UK context.
 The UK standards are complex and interconnected with each other, and you usually need to use more than one standard to understand a specific concept.
 Nevertheless, the UK standards start as Publicly Available Specifications, which means that are tested and revised in connection with the industry, and they later contribute to the development of the ISO standards.
-As part of the BIM Level 2 initiative, the UK industry attracted several industry experts who wanted to build a new and better working life for them, their companies, even their countries.
+As part of the BIM Level 2 initiative, the UK industry attracted several industry experts who wanted to build a new and better working life for themselves, their companies, and even their countries.
 I am definitely one of them.

 My personal interest in BIM standardization, as a means of delivering better information management and a structured construction process, led me to focus and study in detail the UK BIM standards published by the British Standards Institution, BSI, (that supported the development of the ISO 19650 standards) and a number of research papers that provide an in-depth understanding on current research trends.

-At this point, I want to highlight that many countries and several organizations worldwide have worked extensively with BIM implementation; however there are significant differences in terms of the BIM requirements and implementation, e,g the US focuses more on technology, while the UK on processes, roles, and standards.
-A number of guides, templates, and guidance material have been published to support the BIM implementation at a local, regional or national level.
+At this point, I want to highlight that many countries and several organizations worldwide have worked extensively with BIM implementation; however, there are significant differences in terms of the BIM requirements and implementation, e,g the US focuses more on technology, while the UK on processes, roles, and standards.
+A number of guides, templates, and guidance materials have been published to support the BIM implementation at a local, regional or national level.